SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 Its central idea is:

-> encode one flush into a packed GPU scene, transform that scene through scheduling passes into tile-relative segment work, then run one fine raster pass that writes the final pixels
+> stage one retained encoded scene, transform that scene through scheduling passes into tile-relative segment work, then run one fine raster pass that writes the final pixels

 That split explains the major responsibilities: